RAJESHVHANKADE/hr-payroll-sync-platform/README.md

-# HR-Payroll Data Synchronization Platform
+# Multi-Agent HR-Payroll Synchronization Platform

 A prototype integration platform that demonstrates how employee data changes can be automatically synchronized between HR and Payroll systems using Model Context Protocol (MCP), LangChain, and Python.